Set up a Firebase Cloud Messaging client app with Unity

 Prerequisites

-• Install Unity 2019.1 or later.
-Earlier versions may also be compatible but will not be actively supported.
-Support for Unity 2019.1 is considered deprecated, and will no longer be actively supported after the next major release.
+• Install Unity 2021 LTS or later.
+Support for Unity 2020 is considered deprecated, and will no longer be actively supported after the next major release.
+Earlier versions may also be compatible but won't be actively supported.

 • (Apple platforms only) Install the following: